• Skip to main content

 Ingredients & Substitutions

 • Sunflower and Sesame Seeds - Raw or roasted are both ok.
 Or if they are raw, you can toss them on the pan of roasting veggies for the last 5 minutes.
-If you have one and not the other, it's fine to use 3 Tablespoons of either.
+If you have one and not the other, it's fine to use 3 Tablespoons of either sunflower or sesame seeds.
 You could also sub 3 Tablespoons tahini, which is just sesame seed paste.

 Variations